 Skip to content

 Semay Wu (sē mā wo͞o) is a composer, cellist, media/sound artist and improviser.
 Her influences are drawn from electro-acoustic experiments and improvisations in sound and visual worlds, that in turn reflect human traits, energies, somatics and provocations.
 Using time, memory and space as a measure, Semay’s work sits in between disciplines and observes the curious contrasts and sensory disturbances that materialise.

 Semay developed her sound at the heart of Manchester’s musical communities (1996+) whilst training at the Royal Northern College of Music (with Jenny Curtis and Clive Greensmith).
 She further trained at the Institute of Sonology and STEIM in The Netherlands (2013-16) to focus more on electronics, placing attention on sonic and gestural languages.
 Her current projects combine DIY electronics, sensor technology, live-capture/fixed visuals, and programming through MaxMSP software.

 The sabbatical year (2013-14) in The Netherlands was generously enabled by Katherine McGillivray’s Get a Life Fund.
-Semay sincerely acknowledges their support in catalysing and furthering her last five years of creative development that has been fundamental to her work today.
+Semay sincerely acknowledges their support in catalysing and furthering her creative development that has been fundamental to her work today.

 Semay also initiated a discussion series based in The Hague in 2016, re-balancing conversations around gender, equality and diversity within electronic music and sound art.
 New Emergences is a non-profit organisation since 2018.